Nick Ames European sports correspondent

 Andrés Iniesta has become co-owner of the Danish third-tier club Helsingør in the Spain legend’s first major off-field venture since retirement.

-Iniesta played his final professional match for the UAE side Emirates Club in May and officially retired at the age of 40 in October.
+Iniesta played his final professional match for the United Arab Emirates side Emirates Club in May and officially retired at the age of 40 in October.
 He has publicly set his sights on a career in management and his involvement upstairs at Helsingør, a modestly sized club who have not reached the top flight since their formation from a merger of five clubs in 2005, will raise eyebrows.

 “It’s a fantastic opportunity to get to know football in a different way,” Iniesta said in a statement on the club’s website.
 The club’s manager is the Spaniard Pep Alomar and the sporting director, Quim Ramón, has been a coach at Iniesta’s academy having previously worked with Barcelona’s youth setup.
 Iniesta made 674 appearances during his glittering 15-and-a-half-year spell playing at the Camp Nou.